lengzhao/binary/README.md

 - Arrays with tags are serialized as `elements` (no length prefix)
 - Arrays without tags are serialized as `len(array) + elements` where len is a `uint32`
 - If a struct implements BinaryEncoder/BinaryDecoder, those methods are used instead of the default reflection-based approach
+- Direct value encoding is now supported for all supported types